 The first reading is usually drawn from the Hebrew Scriptures, inviting us to trace our heritage in God's historical covenant with the People of God.

-READING Isaiah 40:1-11

-Comfort, O comfort my people, says your God.
+READING Isaiah 40:1-11 Сомfort, O comfort my people, Says your God.
 Speak tenderly to Jerusalem, and cry to her that she has served her term, that her penalty is paid, that she has received from the LORD's hand double for all her sins.
-A voice cries out:

-"In the wilderness prepare the way of the LORD, make straight in the desert a highway for our God.
+A voice cries out: "In the wilderness prepare the way of the LORD, make straight in the desert a highway for our God.
 Every valley shall be lifted up, and every mountain and hill be made low; the uneven ground shall become level, and the rough places a plain.
 Then the glory of the LORD shall be revealed, and all people shall see it together, for the mouth of the LORD has spoken."
 A voice says, "Cry out!"
 And I said, "What shall I cry?"
 All people are grass, their constancy is like the flower of the field.
 The grass withers, the flower fades, when the breath of the LORD blows upon it; surely the people are grass.
 The grass withers, the flower fades; but the word of our God will stand for ever.
 Get you up to a high mountain, O Zion, herald of good tidings; lift up your voice with strength, O Jerusalem, herald of good tidings, lift it up, do not fear; say to the cities of Judah, "Here is your God!"
-See, the Lord God comes with might, and his arm rules for him; his reward is with him, and his recompense before him.
-He will feed his flock like a shepherd; he will gather the lambs in his arms, Reader Hear what the Spirit is saying to God's people. and gently lead the mother sheep.
+See, the Lord GoD comes with might, and his term miles for him. and his arm rules for him; his reward is with him, and his recompense before him.
+He will feed his flock like a shepherd; he will gather the lambs in his arms, and carry them in his bosom, and gently lead the mother sheep.
+Hear what the Spirit is saying to God's people.
+Thanks be to God.

-and carry them in his bosom,

 The Psalm is a sung response to the previous reading.
 Psalms are the songbook of the Hebrew Scriptures.
 They express every emotion known to humankind.

-PSALM Psalm 85:1-2,8-13 ◆ St. Helena Psalter

-Plainsong Tone I.2

-The cantor introduces the Antiphon, all repeat.
+PSALM Psalm 85:1-2,8-13 • St. Helena Psalter Plainsong Tone I.2 The cantor introduces the Antiphon, all repeat.
 The cantor chants the verses, all repeat the Antiphon as indicated.